10 Little-Known Facts About Volcanoes

 3. Lava from volcanoes build new land

-Volcanoes are areas inside the planet that makes their way to the surface.
+Volcanoes are areas inside the planet that make their way to the surface.
 They create new land like in Hawaii.
+They are not only creators of land but also powerful forces of geological change, shaping the Earth’s surface over millions of years.

 Continents would be smaller if it wasn’t for volcanoes.
 The majority of Earth’s surface is volcanic rock.
 All ocean seafloor is created by basalt coming out at mid-ocean ridges.